Last updated on 2026-05-22

 Program structure

-- A two-week work placement at the end of the program, often leading to full-time employment
+- A two-week work placement at the end of the program, often leading to full-time employment.

 Featured Experiences

-- Instruction from certified journeyperson carpenters
+- Instruction from certified journeyperson carpenters, ensuring high-quality education.

 Career Options